SushantPoman/Study/Java notes.md

     implement other class   yes         yes
 - Abstract class eg: baseController for error cases handling
 - Interface eg: service layer implementation

-### Arrays vs LinkedList:

-    Feature                 Array           Linkedlist
-    Data storage            Contigoues      Non contigoues memory
-    Access efficiency       High            Low
-    Insertion/Deletion      Low             High
-    Order of data           Important       Not Important
-    E.g. (cases)            Only retrieval  Update data, add, remove

-### Hashtable:
-It's a data structure used to store key and value pair.
-Its an efficient data structure for storing and retrieving the data as we can access the data in constant time.
-- put(key, value) -> going to insert data in HashTable -> new bucket and add this item to the bucket
-- get(key) -> based on hashcode it retrievs the data
-- remove(key) -> removed the key and value pair from the hash table

 ### Priority queue:
 It's an operating system feature.\